infant leukemia

 • Maternal diet.
 A wide range of fruits, vegetables and other foods are topoisomerase inhibitors and in theory capable of inducing the MLL rearrangement associated with infant and childhood leukemia.
 A group of cancer researchers recently addressed this possibility, tabulating and calculating maternal intake of topoisomerase inhibiting foods across pregnancy.
 The results were quite interesting.
 Unlike the clear associations between the medications, environmental chemicals and the MLL – infant leukemia, eating foods that inhibit the topoisomerase enzymes didn’t always induce infant leukemia.
 Indeed, a diet rich in fresh fruits and vegetables, even those known to inhibit the topoisomerase enzymes, reduced the risk for infant leukemia, suggesting that with foods at least, the relationships are far more complicated.

-Infant Leukemia is Rare: Do We Really Need to Worry?
+Infant Leukemia Is Rare: Do We Really Need To Worry?

 While the worldwide rates of infant leukemia are low, at least apparently and relative to the scope and frequency of maternal exposures, one has to wonder if we are not missing other key components to this problem.
 Miscarriage, stillbirth and infant mortality rates have climbed in the US despite the presumed advances in medical care.
 MLL translocations, the cumulative effects of multiple pharmacological and environmental exposures are not investigated relative to these incidences.
 Vaccines and fluoroquinolones inhibit topoisomerase enzymes critical to cell proliferation, critical to embryonic and fetal development.
 Might the increased incidence of fetal demise associated with the administration of those medications be linked to topoisomerase inhibition?
 We’ll never know, but it is something to consider.